 BPAC Baltic Pilotage Authorities Commission СРА Competent pilotage authority.
 The authority legally responsible for the provision of deep-sea pilotage within each country.
-Baltic deep-sea pilot A nautical advisor to a ship's master outside national pilotage areas under all seasonal conditions and licensed by the competent pilotage authority of BPAC.
+Baltic deep-sea pilot A nautical advisor to a ship's master outside national pilotage areas under all seasonal conditions and licensed by the competent pilotage authority (CPA) of BPAC.
 The Baltic Sea area Refers to the Baltic Sea including the Kattegat, the Sound and the Belts.

-1.3 References to international conventions, resolutions and recommendations
+1.3 References to International Conventions, Resolutions and Recommendations

-STCW International Convention on Standards of Training, Certification and Watch keeping for Seafarers, 1978 as amended IMO Res A.480(12) Recommendation on the use of adequately qualified deep-sea pilots in the Baltic IMO Res A.601(15) Provision and display of manoeuvring information on board ships IMO Res A.893(21) Guidelines for voyage planning IMO Res A. 918(22) IMO Standard Marine Communication Phrases IMO Res MSC.138(76) as amended Recommendation on navigation through the entrances to the Baltic Sea IMO Res MEPC.136(53) Designation of the Baltic Sea area as a Particularly Sensitive Sea Area (PSSA) including the establishment of Associated Protective Measures (APMs) HELCOM Recommendation 25/7 Safety of winter navigation in the Baltic Sea area HELCOM Recommendation 28E/11 Further measures to improve the safety of navigation in ice conditions in the Baltic Sea EU-directive 2009/16/EC Directive 2009/16/EC of the European Parliament and of the Council on port State control (regarding Article 23 Reports from pilots and port authorities)
+STCW International Convention on Standards of Training, Certification and Watch keeping for Seafarers, 1978 as amended IMO Res A.1081(28) Recommendation on the use of adequately qualified deep-sea pilots in the Baltic Sea IMO Res A.601(15) Provision and display of manoeuvring information on board ships, and annex as amended by Res.
+MSC.137(76) Standards for ship manoeuvrability IMO Res A.893(21) Guidelines for voyage planning IMO Res A.918(22) IMO Standard Marine Communication Phrases IMO Res MSC.138(76) Recommendation on navigation through the entrances to the Baltic Sea[, as amended by IMO circular SN.1/263.]
+IMO Res MEPC.136(53) Designation of the Baltic Sea area as a Particularly Sensitive Sea Area (PSSA) including the establishment of Associated Protective Measures (APMs) HELCOM Recommendation 25/7 Safety of winter navigation in the Baltic Sea area HELCOM Recommendation 28E/11 Further measures to improve the safety of navigation in ice conditions in the Baltic Sea EU Directive 2009/16/EC On port State control (regarding Article 23 Reports from pilots and port authorities)

-2 Terms of reference for the BPAC
+2 Terms of Reference for the BPAC